techboy04/Gobblegums-T6Zombies/README.md

 You can also add your own!
 See the bottom for how to add it.

+## How to Install
+- Download Plutonium
+- Download the mod located in the Releases
+- Extract the .zip in %localappdata%/Plutonium/storage/t6/mods/
+  - Make sure the finished path is Plutonium/storage/t6/mods/zm_gobblegums/mod files

 Current Gobblegums Officially added:
 - Reign Drops
 - Whos Keeping Score